For Boris Johnson, catching covid-19 was sobering. Less so for Trump.

 The difference in behavior may help explain different public responses to Trump and Johnson’s illnesses.
 Johnson’s popularity ratings this year peaked during the week he left the hospital, reaching a high of 60 percent, according to a YouGov survey.
 By contrast, Trump’s approval rating is stuck in the low 40s, and a CNN poll found that two-thirds of Americans say he was irresponsible in how he handled the risk of coronavirus infection to others around him.

-Presidential treatment vs. "call me Boris"
+Presidential treatment vs. 'call me Boris'

 When Trump was hospitalized, it was at a military facility with a dedicated presidential suite, with a dining room and offices.
 He was given supplemental oxygen, along with the antiviral medication remdesivir, the steroid dexamethasone, and a cocktail of lab-made antibodies that fewer than 10 other patients have received outside of clinical trials.